DEVELOPING A CULTURE OF CONSERVATION IN THE CONGO

 In Ombo village, in the heart of the Republic of Congo, pygmy goats jostle for low-hanging leaves near the remains of an abandoned house.
 Here people are traditionally nomadic and never destroy a dwelling in case they come back to it but the rainforest has begun to absorb the house back into itself – sticks and mud disappearing beneath vines and leaves.

 The story goes that there was once a bushmeat trader who came to the village with gorilla meat.
 He was banished and the gorilla was buried with respect.
 Here in the Ndzehi region of Congo, bordering Odzala-Kokoua National Park, the killing of gorillas is not just illegal – it is taboo.

 While hunting cannot be banned completely since these communities depend on it for survival, there is a growing awareness and activity around conservation.
-Anti-poaching units patrol the forest and nighttime hunting is illegal.
-The hunting of endangered species such as leopards, chimpanzees, forest elephants, bonobos and gorillas is outlawed.
+Anti-poaching units patrol the forest, and nighttime hunting is illegal.
+Hunting endangered species such as leopards, chimpanzees, forest elephants, bonobos and gorillas is outlawed.

 Traditionally, the rainforest has been a rich source of protein for villagers – teeming with porcupines, duikers, rodents, reptiles, hogs and numerous species of monkeys – but this once harmonious relationship is becoming strained as many hunters no longer practice subsistence hunting, but instead hunt on a larger scale, either selling meat to urban communities or loggers, where the demand for bushmeat is growing, or selling illegal ivory.
-As logging increases and Congo infrastructure improves, new roads allow bush meat to get to cities faster, and hunters access to modern weapons and technology.
-Click here to learn more about the influence of logging and hunting on gorillas.
+As logging increases and Congo infrastructure improves, new roads allow bush meat to get to cities faster, and hunters access modern weapons and technology.
+READ MORE about the influence of logging and hunting on gorillas.

 The villagers recognise how similar gorillas are to humans, and their reverence for these primates is the reason Spanish primatologist Magda Bermejo sought them out 20 years ago, to help her track and research western lowland gorillas.